andrew/ultimate-awesome/README.md

 - [awesome-smart-contract-development](https://github.com/naszam/awesome-smart-contract-development) - :dark_sunglasses: A curated list of awesome resources for ethereum smart contract development.
 - [awesome-vision-language-navigation](https://github.com/nineeeeeem/awesome-vision-language-navigation) - Awesome VLN paper list.
 - [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
+- [awesome-academic-skills](https://github.com/o0000-code/awesome-academic-skills) - An index of Claude and agent skills for academic work, from literature search to peer review.
+Organized by where each skill fits in the research lifecycle; each entry notes its license and what it runs.
+CC0.
+- [awesome-nollm](https://github.com/oagoulart/awesome-nollm) - Awesome list of software not using LLMs or similar features.
 - [awesome-pyve](https://github.com/pyve/awesome-pyve) - Recursos compartidos vía la comunidad de Python Venezuela.
 - [awesome-korean-developer-groups](https://github.com/ragingwind/awesome-korean-developer-groups) - Korea Developers Groups.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .